zanderle/tutorial/en/django_urls/README.md

 By this same procedure you can also add other pages and link them to their own URL.
 Let's try.

 It would be great if your blog had an 'about' section, where people could read more about you and your blog.
 Just as before, we first need to create a template for our page.
 Create a new file in `blog/templates` and name it `about.html`.
 Inside, copy-paste the part of `index.html` that we want to keep (we want the same styling, menu, and title).

+> TODO: Add an "about" page as well (create view, template and url).
+Is this part missing any content about that?

 ```html
 <html>